Stan Wilson (cricketer)

 Stanley Vincent Wilson (23 September 1948 – 23 March 2022) was an Australian cricketer.
 He played six first-class matches for Western Australia and South Australia between 1968–69 and 1975–76.

-A right-arm pace bowler, Wilson was a stalwart for Midland-Guildford in the Perth competition but was unable to establish a place in the Western Australia team at a time when Western Australia had a wealth of pace bowlers.
+A right-arm pace bowler, Wilson was a stalwart for Midland-Guildford in the Perth competition but was unable to establish a place in the Western Australia team at a time when they had a wealth of pace bowlers.
 His best first-class figures were 4 for 29 for Western Australia against South Australia in December 1968.